1st D Awards

 The 1st D Awards was an award ceremony held on February 22, 2025, at the Korea University Hwajeong Gymnasium.
 Go Min-si and Lee Jong-won served as hosts.
 It was organized by Sports Dong-a, a sister brand of the Dong-a Ilbo.

 Background and overview

 In December 2024, The 1st D Awards was announced to be held at Korea University Hwajeong Gymnasium in South Korea in 2025 by Sports Dong-a.
 The judging criteria for D Awards are a comprehensive combination of online voting through Upick application, music and album sales, and judging by the judging panel.
-D Awards offers three varieties of trophies featuring hexahedron design, each in a distinct color derived from the awards' symbolic color: 'black' for the grand prizes, 'blue' for the main prizes and best sub-award categories, and 'silver' for the emerging K-Pop artists.
+D Awards offers three varieties of trophies featuring hexahedron design, each in a distinct color derived from the awards' symbolic color: 'black' for the grand prizes (daesang), 'blue' for the main prizes and best sub-award categories (bonsang), and 'silver' for the emerging K-Pop artists.

-On January 20, 2025, Go Min-si and Lee Jong-won was announced to be the host of the event.
+On January 20, 2025, Go Min-si and Lee Jong-won was announced to host the event.
 The award ceremony was broadcast via Channel A on February 22, 2025, at 10:30 p.m.
 KST.